electron/electronjs.org-old/CONTRIBUTING.md

 * Posts should normally be published on Tuesday mornings (Pacific time) for maximum social reach.
 * Make sure the date in the filename is today's date
 * Tweet about it once the post is live!

+### Localized Strings

+The [/data/locale.yml](/data/locale.yml) file contains English strings that are used throughout the website.
+This file is synced with Crowdin as part of the [translation](#translations) pipeline.
+These strings are displayed on the site in the visitor's target language if available, with a fallback to the English value if no translation exists yet.

+Content for page titles and other metadata like Facebook OpenGraph and Twitter Cards meta tags is defined in this file, 'e.g. `pages['/apps'].title` and `pages['/apps'].description`.

 ### Translations